ConnectedLib/course-in-a-box/modules/mentoring/_posts/2002-01-01-step-by-step.md

 ---

 Developing A Mentorship Program: Step-by-Step
 While mentoring relationships often happen organically, many libraries have developed programming with a focus on mentorship to reach certain goals.
 These goals might include supporting youth interested in STEM, reaching out to an underserved community, or providing youth with leadership and volunteer experience.
-In this section, we offer guidelines and prompts for designing a mentoring program that suits the needs of your library and your youth community.
-You will follow this process through five steps:
+In this section, we offer guidelines and prompts for designing a mentoring service to meet the needs of your library and your youth community.
+Follow this process through four steps:

 * Step 1: Create your mentoring roadmap
 * Step 2: Connect with mentors and mentees